moudhamam/moudhamam.github.io/README.md

 3) *Email.* Not my favorite way of communication, but I think it's the most efficient way to communicate long-form ideas or important information.

 #### What are the worst ways to communicate with you?
 I don't respond well to:
-1) *Bad microphones.* When people use some crappy mics that distort your voice and make it hard to understand.
-If you don't have a clear mic, I'll tell you that.

-2) *Passive-aggressive emails.* They seem polite, but they actually have malicious meaning behind them.
+1) *Passive-aggressive emails.* They seem polite, but they actually have malicious meaning behind them.
 They don't encourage me to interact with you in a positive manner.

-3) *Yelling.* I'd rather just talk to people who really want to talk.
+2) *Yelling.* I'd rather just talk to people who really want to talk.

+3) *Inappropriate, rude language.* It's the same as yelling.
+I don't respond well to it.

 #### What are the best ways to give you hard news or critical feedback?
 1) *Face-to-Face or video meeting.* I do respond well to feedback and need to see your face when you deliver hard news/critical feedback to me.